Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 ### `client.ensureAccount(signer)`

-Derives the user's FHE keypair from a wallet signature and registers the public key on-chain if not yet present.
+Derives the user's FHE keypair from a wallet signature and registers the public key onchain if not yet present.
 Required before any other operation.

 ### `client.confidentialDeposit(signer, tokenAddress, amount)`